enabledhq/enabledhq.github.io/_posts/2017-11-22-iphonex-face-tracking.md

 * Grab the iOS app project from [here](https://github.com/johnjcsmith/iPhoneMoCapiOS)
 * Make sure your iPhone X is connected to the same Wifi network and build / run this application.
 (Don't forget to pod install)
 * This application should discover the unity host and begin streaming the motion data.

+---
+Got more questions?
+Tweet to us [@EnabledHQ](https://twitter.com/EnabledHQ)

+Or leave your feedback about our blog & website [here](https://enabled1.typeform.com/to/YcdNts).